 The assessment report may be read by the parents but they will not receive a copy of the report (unless ordered by the Court) and children may be permitted to have the report read to them or to read it themselves.

-Please call Insight Psychological to learn more about PN7 assessments.
+Please contact Insight Psychological to learn more about PN7 assessments.